I am really excited about getting the toilet because it is hygienic. With this toilet, I feel dignified.

 Increasing finance for municipal sanitation

-We’re working with the Ga West district to improve the way taxes are collected, so funds are available and fairly applied to maintain faecal waste collection systems.
-On our suggestion, Ga West municipality recently added a 10% surcharge to property tax to pay for district sanitation.
+We’re working with the Ga West district to improve the way taxes are collected, so funds are available and fairly applied to maintain sanitation services systems.
+On our suggestion, Ga West municipality recently applied a 10% surcharge to property tax to pay for sanitation in the district.

 Working with utilities to improve access to water

 A significant number of Accra’s population do not have access to good quality water, mostly in low-income areas.
-We have a strong relationship with GWCL and have worked together to form its non-revenue water unit.
-This monitors water that’s wasted through leaks or stolen from the network, and ultimately provides badly-needed water to more customers.
-The water company also generates more income by selling this water on, helping extend its systems and provide a better service.
+We have a strong relationship with Ghana Water Company Limited (GWCL) and have worked together to form its non-revenue water unit.
+This monitors water that’s wasted through leaks or stolen from the network, and ultimately through reducing losses, provides badly-needed water to more customers.
+The water company also generates more income by selling this water on, helping to provide a better service and extend its systems.